CristelVeefkind/R-Capstone/README.md

 * News
 * Twitter

 The original english corpus combined over 580 MB of language information.
 Which summed up to over half a billion characters.
-After processing the data our model consists out of almost **millions of ngram tokens**.
+After processing the data our model consists out of **millions of ngram tokens**.

 ### The project consisted on several parts:
   1. Getting the data
   2. Data splitting
-  3. Data cleaning and tokenising
+  3. Data cleaning and tokenization
   4. Building n-gram model
   5. Building predictive model
   6. Building shiny app